CLT goes tall. High-rise buildings in Cross Laminated Timber

 The key to its success, especially for modular prefabricated structures, lies in the material’s intrinsic sustainability, the rapid building process, and great flexibility of use.

-So far, CLT has been used mainly for low-rise residential, commercial, mixed-use buildings and, though less commonly, for cultural buildings and schools.
+So far, CLT has been used mainly for low-rise residential, commercial, and mixed-use buildings and, though less commonly, for cultural buildings and schools.
 Recently, as the technology and its know-how are improving, architects and developers are beginning to propose buildings made in CLT with 6 stories and over.

-The use of CLT, and timber in general, for high rise buildings is controversial, though.
+The use of CLT, and timber in general, for high-rise buildings is controversial, though.